sirtux/yang-explorer/README.md

-# Advanced NETCONF Explorer
+# YANG Explorer
-Advanced NETCONF explorer and NETCONF client library for Java
+YANG explorer and NETCONF client library for Java

 This is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator.
 Features include:
 * Retrieving all YANG models supported by a device or orchestrator using the NETCONF monitoring standard.